radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 # Using FabricJs server side with Puppeteer
+## How to render server side Fabric canvas objects to an image without Node-Canvas module

-Creating a PNG image server side starting from a Fabricjs node-module canvas is not reliable, as demonstrated in this repo:
+Creating an image server side using the Fabricjs node-module canvas is not reliable, as demonstrated in this repo:

 https://github.com/radiolondra/Fabric-and-or-Node-Canvas-Issues

 and discussed in this post:
 https://github.com/kangax/fabric.js/issues/4812

-Node-Canvas, used by the FabricJS node-module, is actually not able to correctly work with objects' scaling/positioning, specially for Text and patterns.
+Node-Canvas, used by the FabricJS node-module, is actually not able to correctly scale/position fabric's objects, especially Text and patterns.

 Imagine you created a browser based video editor where the user can create some fabricjs objects with animations and overlay them over a previously chosen video object.
 Each object starts at specific frame of the base video and ends at another specific frame.
 To create the overlays you need to scale all the objects to the real base video width and height, create one PNG for each frame and then use ffmpeg to put all together and create the final (overlayed) video.

 It's unthinkable to create the PNGs client side and send them to the server for ffmpeg processing, because the sending process needs a lot of time and resources.
 So we have to create the PNG files server side.

-Anyway, whatever the job you want to do, if it needs to export the Fabricjs objects in some image files and perform some time-consuming processing on the image, and you want to do it server side, the usage of Nodejs versions of FabricJs and Node-Canvas is not the right way.
+Anyway, whatever the job you want to do, if you need to export the Fabricjs objects in some image files and perform some time-consuming processing on the images, and you need/want to do it server side, the usage of Nodejs versions of FabricJs with Node-Canvas is not the right way.

 ### What can we do?